heroiclabs/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 __match_leave(context, dispatcher, tick, state, presences) -> state__

-Called when one or more users have left the match for any reason, including connection loss.
+Executed when one or more users have left the match for any reason including connection loss.

 _Parameters_